deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/webservices.rst

    Web services are the top-level resources of the deegree workspace

 .. tip::
   Webservice configuration files are ordinary deegree workspace resources, but the identifier of a webservice resource (config file name without suffix) serves a special purpose.
 If your deegree instance can be reached at ``http://localhost:8080/deegree-webservices``, the common endpoint for connecting to your services is ``http://localhost:8080/deegree-webservices/services``.
 However, if you define multiple services of the same type in your workspace (e.g. two WMS instances with identifiers ``wms1`` and ``wms2``), you cannot use the common URL, as deegree cannot determine the targeted WMS instance from the request.
-In this case, simply append the webservice identifier to the common endpoint URL (e.g. ``http://localhost:8080/deegree-webservices/services/wms2``) to choose the WMS instance that you want to connect to.
+In this case, simply append the webservice identifier to the common endpoint URL (e.g. ``http://localhost:8080/deegree-webservices/services/wms2``) to choose the service instance that you want to connect to explicitly.

 .. _anchor-configuration-wfs: